Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

     - <firstname_lastname>.html
     - script.sh
 ```
 Through this module, you have learned what are some of the tools that are required for development and automation.
-For the next module, you will be uploading the HTML file you have created and host it on a web server on the cloud.
+For the next module, you will be uploading the HTML file you have created and host it on a web server within the cloud.